deliveryblueprints/migrate_wait/README.md

 Just a simple image with go-migrate and waitforit installed, which allows database migrations to be done AFTER waiting for a database to become available.

 Useful in a docker compose context where a new database is required with an empty schema, but a mechanism is needed to wait for the database to be created first.
-There is no other reliable way to wait for this in docker compose.
+There is no built-in reliable way to wait for this in docker compose.

 Docker compose example usage: